Workshop – yoga at the office

 Back and chest muscles are tensed after a day at work while bent over the keyboard.
 To correct posture and alleviate back muscles, stand upright with your feet shoulder-width apart.
 Go hands parallel overhead and let yourself back slightly, pushing way ahead of your pelvis.
 Traces the top of hands or stays with eyes closed, relaxing the body.
 The position is ideal for releasing the tension in your back and lower back but has a therapeutic role in the case of fatigue and anxiety.

-Aromatherapy
+9 Aromatherapy

 The best remedy for anxiety, stress, and mental fatigue is the volatile oil of lemon.
-Its therapeutic properties are incredibly numerous: tonic for the nervous system, reduces stress, helps in depression, protects against infection, immune-stimulant, it helps concentration, and has rejuvenating properties.
+Its therapeutic properties are incredibly numerous: tonic for the nervous system, reduces stress, helps in depression, protects against infection, immune-stimulant, helps concentration, and has rejuvenating properties.
 Use oil applied topically to the skin, below the nose, two times a day, or choose to put a few drops in the palm and then do inhalations.
 The oil is not recommended for pregnant women or nursing mothers.
 Avoid sun exposure if you apply lemon oil onto your skin due to its photosensitizing action.

 Comments (0)